Competition ignites entrepreneurial activity among Indiana life sciences early stage companies

-INDIANAPOLIS, Ind., June 13, 2013 — The BioCrossroads New Venture Competition presented by Krieg DeVault, an early stage business competition awarding more than $60,000 in prizes to life sciences and health information technology companies, is now accepting applications at www.biocrossroads.com.
+INDIANAPOLIS, Ind., July 10, 2014 — The BioCrossroads New Venture Competition presented by Krieg DeVault, an early stage business competition awarding more than $60,000 in prizes to life sciences and health information technology companies, is now accepting applications at www.biocrossroads.com.
+The competition has awarded more than $120,000 since 2012 to nine start-up companies who have been able to secure nearly $5 million in additional funding following the competition.

 Early-stage biotechnology, pharmaceutical, medical device, diagnostic, ag-biotech and health information technology companies developing innovative products and platforms are eligible to apply for the New Venture Competition.
 For consideration, companies must either be Indiana-based or be able to demonstrate a significant Indiana presence.